Kid with phone

 Lock Your Child‘s iPhone by Turning on Lost Mode

-There is an alternative method to lock your child’s iPhone, although it may not be conventional.
-You can utilize the Lost Mode feature on the iPhone, provided that you have already enabled iCloud and Find My iPhone, and you possess your child’s Apple ID password.
-Follow the steps below to implement this approach:
+There is an alternative option for locking your child’s iPhone, however it may not be customary.
+You can use the Lost Mode function on the iPhone if you have already enabled iCloud and Find My iPhone and have your child’s Apple ID password.
+To apply this strategy, follow the procedures outlined below.

 1. Visit iCloud.com.